AJ-HH/dancerush-frontend/README.md

 - Second Heaven songs messes up the song card on mobile devices.
 This is because 'samba,samba,somebody' is treated as one word and because of its length, pushes out the image

 - On smaller devices, bringing up the modal will cause the background to jump to the top.
 This is because position: fixed is necessary to prevent weird scrolling behaviour on mobile devices.
 Is a common online issue, a necessary tradeoff

+# Features to Add

+- Scroll to top button (mainly useful for mobile users)
+- Dark mode
+- Search button for advanced search (rather than just clicking outside the modal)
+- Help button